MediaArea/MediaConch/CheckerArchitecture.md

 - WAVE64 (64-bit extensions of WAV for 2GB+ files)
 - RF64 (64-bit extensions of WAV for 2GB+ files)

-By supporting the demultiplexing of these formats through MediaInfo, the developed tools will be applicable to a wide variety of files that contain PreForma's selected codecs: FFV1, JPEG2000, and LPCM.
-This demultiplexing support can be available through MediaInfo's existing libraries in a manner that is compatible with PreForma's licensing requirements.
+By supporting the demultiplexing of these formats through MediaInfo, the developed tools will be applicable to a wide variety of files that contain PREFORMA's selected codecs: FFV1, JPEG2000, and LPCM.
+This demultiplexing support can be available through MediaInfo's existing libraries in a manner that is compatible with PREFORMA's licensing requirements.

 ### Plugin integration proof of concept: FFmpeg

-FFmpeg is one of the most ubitiquous, comprehensive, and open tools for demultiplexing and decoding audiovisual data; however, although FFmpeg's GPLv2+ license is compatible with PreForma's selected GPLv3+ license, it is not compatible with PreForma's other selected license, MPLv2+.
-As the PreForma conformance project evolves to support additional formats and codecs through plugins the use of FFmpeg's features are expected to becoming more and more appealing.
+FFmpeg is one of the most ubitiquous, comprehensive, and open tools for demultiplexing and decoding audiovisual data; however, although FFmpeg's GPLv2+ license is compatible with PREFORMA's selected GPLv3+ license, it is not compatible with PREFORMA's other selected license, MPLv2+.
+As the PREFORMA conformance project evolves to support additional formats and codecs through plugins the use of FFmpeg's features are expected to becoming more and more appealing.

 Although Conch won't incorporate FFmpeg in order to comply with the MPLv2+ licensing requirement, we would like to design plugin support for FFmpeg.
 In this way a memory institution using Conch could separately download FFmpeg and link the two together to enable additional tools such as: